PA Certified Public Manager®

 - Nationally Recognized Credential: The CPM credential provides greater value because of its national accreditation.

 - Nationally Recognized Certification: Your CPM certification will be recognized as a valuable workforce credential across the country.

 - Increased Awareness: Participants will gain a deeper understanding of the unique characteristics of Pennsylvania's public sector, including perspectives from all levels of government.

-The PA program is a rigorous 308 total contact hours on leadership, management and PA-specific content.
-It is broken into 2 distinct levels.
-The Level I program (The Millersville University Leadership Academy) is designed to develop the core leadership skills of the individual.
-This 56 hour program consists of several specific "Essentials" courses.
-The Level II (CPM certification) content addresses key management and leadership development within the context of the unique structure of PA government.
-This Level also includes the development and completion of a Capstone Project, where participants apply the skills developed on a very real issue within their department or agency.
+The PA program is a rigorous 308 total contact hours designed to develop the core leadership skills of the individual.
+Program content addresses key management and leadership development within the context of the unique structure of PA government.
+The program includes the development and completion of a Capstone Project, where you will apply the skills you have developed on an issue within your department or agency.
 This is the real ROI of the program.
-Click Here to see examples of CPM project topics.

 A Little History: